Rikenunes8/feup-c-JmmCompiler/README.md

 4. Optimize if statements:
     * use `iflt` and `ifgt` instead of `if_icmplt` and `if_icmpgt` when comparing with 0
     * label of the comparison corresponds to the label of the if
-    * when is possible to know the false label of an if simplify `&&` operation such as if the first fails it jumps to the false label
+    * when it's possible to know the false label of an if simplify `&&` operation such as if the first fails it jumps to the false label

 # PROS

 * Our work tool has a complete semantic analysis, performing not only the required verifications but also others that we considered important, such as return type checking and the inability to use class fields in static methods.
-* We implemented several optimizations including the replacement of while by do-while when the variables used in the while condition are assigned in the previous basic block and the condition is verified, which means the first iteration of the loop is always executed.
+* We implemented several optimizations that all together can hugely decrease the complexity of the final code generated, so it can be executed much faster.
 * In addition to the tests provided by the teachers, we created more unit tests to test the various implemented features and optimizations to validate our code.
+* All the possible cases of failures we could think of were successfully solved.

 # CONS

 * Although the number of tests performed is considerably high, we acknowledge that it is possible that not all cases are tested, and there may be flaws in those specific cases.
+* In Register Allocation optimization we consider that a variable can have a single live range.
+If we could have several webs for a single variable, in some cases the minimum number of registers could be even less.
 * Since we have implemented all the necessary features to get the maximum grade, we consider that we have no more cons in our project.
 However, a possible improvement would be, for example, to make our compiler accept method overloading.

 # USE THE COMPILER: